Thursday, 6 August 2009

 Perhaps in keeping with the international nature of the organisation and their work, many disciples spoke English, and were happy to talk to a foreign “VIP”.
 There I met a New Zealand-Taiwanese I had met at the Golden Age (a disciple-run vegan restaurant in Auckland) who was now working for Light Light, and a Singaporean disciple told me her story of how she had moved through several spiritual groups, all of whom wanted money for everything, before finding Supreme Master Ching Hai's Quan Yin method and organisation best for her.

-However, whatever one personally thinks of the sixty-year-old Vietnamese Master and her hundreds of thousands of vegan followers, what deeply disappoints me is the amount of animosity in the vegan/AR movement towards them, such as this article http://vegnews.idigitaledition.com/issues/12so23423v510/ in the widely read Vegnews.
-I believe it focuses far too much on doubtful, exception and plainly irrelevant negative elements of the organisation and its leader, and fails to do justice to the enormous benefits of hundreds of vegan restaurants opening around the world, which surely should be of greatest interest to a vegan magazine!
-I also don't think it gives due credit to the tireless efforts of its members in promoting the vegan message around the world, often at considerable personal commitment and sacrifice – sacrifices they choose to make themselves for the good of the cause, just as members of 'conventional' animal rights groups do.
-The followers of Supreme Master Ching Hai have the same mission as non-religious vegan activists around the world, they just organise differently and hold different spiritual beliefs.
+However, whatever one personally thinks of the sixty-year-old Vietnamese Spiritual Master and her hundreds of thousands of vegan followers, what deeply disappoints me is the amount of animosity in the vegan/AR movement towards them.
+People are often quick to point out a few anecdotal, often third-hand stories of alleged wrongdoings of members of her organisation, or to turn their nose up at the spiritual ideas, and fail to do justice to the enormous benefits of hundreds of vegan restaurants opening around the world, which surely should be of greatest interest to any vegan working to promote a better world for all its inhabitants.
+The followers of Supreme Master Ching Hai have the same mission as all sincere vegan activists around the world, they just organise differently and hold different spiritual beliefs.
 Their message, through their television station, restaurants and all-vegan aid programs, almost certainly reaches further around the world than that of most other (secular) animal rights groups, and their association probably has more active members.
 None of their TV or material is copyrighted, and copying and distribution of it is encouraged, and all their members I have met have been keen to work with any and all activists working for the same cause.
 It's about time this cooperative attitude was reciprocated, and they were given the respect by the movement they deserve.

 This banner, outside virtually every vegetarian eatery in Taiwan, is great promotion of the vegan message.
 But it does not mean that all the food served here is vegan.

 The second warning: don't only eat at the LHs while in Taiwan!
-You arrive at a new town (or finish sightseeing in a new suburb of Taipei), it's late and you're hungry, and you've got all the LH addresses saved in your computer, so off you go to the nearest branch and have a delicious vegan meal; it's too easy.
-While LHs are the staple on-the-road meal of many vegans in Taiwan, including this blogger, even if you are only here for a few days and stay in the major cities, you should at least eat at one big all-you-can-eat buffet, one ordinary pay-by-weight buffet, and try at least one small rice and noodle stall”.
+You arrive at a new town (or finish sightseeing in a new suburb of Taipei), it's late and you're hungry, so you search Google Maps for the nearest Loving Hut, and off you go to have a delicious vegan meal; it's too easy.
+While LHs are the staple on-the-road meal of many vegans in Taiwan, including this blogger, even if you are only here for a few days and stay in the major cities, you should at least eat at one big all-you-can-eat buffet like Evergreen, one ordinary pay-by-weight buffet (or Loving Vegan), and try at least one small “rice and noodle stall”.
 For everything else, on a day-to-day level, there's Loving Huts.

 TAIPEI